George Washington & Jefferson National Forests

-From lush forests and cold mountain streams to unique mountaintop balds, over 1.8 milllion acres of Appalachian forests in Virginia, West Virginia, and Kentucky are yours to explore.
+From lush forests and cold mountain streams to unique mountaintop balds, over 1.8 million acres of Appalachian forests in Virginia, West Virginia, and Kentucky are yours to explore.

 Carry a map with you when you head out into the woods.
-Explore recreation opportunities on our interactive visitor map and download a map to carry with you.
+Explore recreation opportunities on our interactive visitor map and download a map to carry on your phone.

 Some activities require a permit or recreation pass.
-Check out out your annual recreation pass options and learn about permits for forest products like firewood.
+Check out your annual recreation pass options and learn about permits for recreation activities including OHV/ATV permits for special trail systems and forest products like firewood.